8mn/rapyd-space-tour/README.md

 - See all transactions
 - Get a ticket when you complete the payment!

-# Outcomes

-- react web app to tweak and find music.

 # What's next for Rapyd starliner
 - Use multile currencies other than SGD